 The Modern Languages Faculty provide some support to students on their year abroad in the form of the Year Abroad Grant and the Year Abroad Travel Hardship Fund.
-More information about these funds and application forms can be found at: Forms and Finance: Modern Languages Year Abroad (ox.ac.uk)
+More information about these funds and application forms can be found at: Modern Languages Year Abroad Resource.

-5.3 ...
-I SUSPEND MY STUDIES OR WITHDRAW?
+5.3 ...I SUSPEND MY STUDIES OR WITHDRAW?